kylegwilliam/byu-cs324/hw-fork-exec/README.md

 process(es) associated with the `fork` program change over time.
 Because of this, you will want to read all of problems 9 through 15 before you start.

- 9. In the left pane of your tmux window, run the `fork` program.
+ 10. In the left pane of your tmux window, run the `fork` program.
 In the right pane, run the `ps` command, first during the initial 30-second `sleep()` call, then again after "Section B done sleeping" is printed.

      Use the `-p`, `-o`, and `--forest` options when you run `ps` so that,
      respectively:

      - only the processes with the PIDs output by `fork` are shown
      - the `ps` output is formatted to have the following fields:
        - `user`: the username of the user running the process
        - `pid`: the process ID of the process
        - `ppid`: the process ID of the parent process
        - `state`: the state of the process, e.g., "Running", "Sleep", "Zombie"
        - `ucmd`: the command executed
      - the process ancestry is illustrated

      Use the man page for `ps` for more on how to use these options.

      *Show the two `ps` commands you used, each followed by its respective output.*

- 10. *What is different between the output of the two `ps` commands?
+ 11. *What is different between the output of the two `ps` commands?
 Briefly explain.*

- 11. If you were to run the `fork` and `ps` commands from #9 again at the same times as you did before, *what special line of code could you add to `fork.c` to eliminate the process with state "Z" from the output of the second `ps` command?
-Where would this line most appropriately go?*
+ 12. If you were to run the `fork` and `ps` commands from #9 again at the same times as you did before, *what special line of code could you add to `fork.c` to eliminate the process with state "Z" from the output of the second `ps` command?*

+ 13. Referring to the previous question, *where would this line most appropriately go?*

      Add that line to `fork.c`, and re-`make` (note: you may also need to add a few `#include` statements at the top of the file for it to compile and run properly--see the man page for the function to learn which to include).
      Then re-`make`.

- 12. Follow the instructions from #9 again to verify your answer from #11.
+ 14. Follow the instructions from #9 again to verify your answer from #11.

      *Show the two `ps` commands you used, each followed by its respective output.*

- 13. *What is different between the output of the two `ps` commands?
+ 15. *What is different between the output of the two `ps` commands?
 Briefly explain.*

- 14. Modify `fork.c` according to the following:
+ 16. Modify `fork.c` according to the following:

      - Comment out the line of code you added in #11, until a later part of the assignment.